Underrout/smw-project-template/README.md

 - `Tools/GPS`
 - `Tools/UberASMTool`

-You can use any of these tools on your built ROM directly if you want to, though it is generally cleaner to use Lunar Helper's `Build` option to insert everything from scratch.
+You can use any of these tools on your built ROM directly if you really want to, though it is not recommended, since this will cause Lunar Helper's Quick Build function to not work reliably.

 For example, to insert a sprite, I would add it to the `Tools/PIXI/sprites` folder, write an entry for it in `Tools/PIXI/list.txt` and then build my ROM by running `Tools/LunarHelper/LunarHelper.exe` and